 The supported tags, such as <strong> and <code> are rendered as HTML in the email message but not the SMS message.
 Unsupported tags such as <u> are displayed as plain text in both formats.

 Other text-based property types, including combo box, hierarchy, and list form properties accept HTML formatting.
-The HTML tags are visible in the communication plan messaging layout, but are rendered in email notifications.
+The HTML tags are visible when editing the messaging layout, but are rendered in email notifications.

-To access combo box, hierarchy, and list form properties programatically, it is necessary to specify their exact values, including spacing.
+To access combo box, hierarchy, and list form properties programmatically, it is necessary to specify their exact values, including spacing.